Diversity, Equity & Inclusion

 Recognizing Players for Being Inclusive!

 Is there anything that beats watching kids support each other?
 This year the DEI Committee is working on an in-season recognition program for players.
-Coaches will be given something to award to a player who demonstrated inclusion through their on-ice or off-ice behaviour / actions every game.

 How else can we support inclusion and belonging?
 We want to hear from you!